Robust inference for threshold regression models: Robust Confidence Regions

-which coincides with the rates of convergence that both Feder $(1975a,b)$ and Chan and Tsai $(1998)$ obtained.
+which coincides with the rates of convergence that both Feder $(1975$a, b) and Chan and Tsay $(1998)$ obtained. \end{remark}

-An intuitive explanation of this phenomenon is to appeal to \textquotedblleft misspecification\textquotedblright .
-When we estimate the unconstrained model (\ref{eq:model}), although it encompasses both continuous and discontinuous models, the resulting regression function is almost surely discontinuous, since the region of parameter space that fulfils Assumption \textbf{C} has Lebesgue measure zero.
+An intuitive explanation for the preceding Proposition, Theorem, and Remark is to appeal to \textquotedblleft misspecification\textquotedblright .
+Although the unconstrained model (\ref{eq:model}) encompasses both continuous and discontinuous models, the estimated regression function is almost surely discontinuous, since the probability that the LSE $\widehat{ \theta}$ fulfills the continuity restriction is zero.

-Next, we present robust and unified inference methods for the slope parameter $\alpha $ and the threshold $\gamma $ that are valid under both Assumption \textbf{C} and under Assumption \textbf{J}.
-For clarity, we examine inference for $\alpha $ and $\gamma $ in two separate sections.